2020 Namibian local and regional elections: Regional council elections

-For every of the 121 constituencies of Namibia one individual is elected to serve as constituency councillor and to represent their constituency in the respective regional council.
+For each of the 121 constituencies of Namibia one individual is elected to serve as constituency councillor and to represent their constituency in the respective regional council.
 The regional councils in turn select 3 representatives each to serve in the National Council.

 While the ruling SWAPO party nominated candidates in all constituencies and for all local councils, four constituencies had no opposition candidates at all: Mankumpi, Nkurenkuru, Tondoro and Uuvudhiya.
 There the SWAPO candidate was declared the winner.
 In the Mariental Rural constituency "serious procedural errors" were discovered.
 No initial result were announced, and the electoral court ordered a re-run.
 The re-run was conducted on 26 February 2021.